Erro48/itd-debugtool/README.md

-# WoT-Dashboard
+# MashupTd-Nexus

-Dashboard which simplifies the interactions with Things in the Web of Things world
+Mashup which simplifies the interactions with Things in the Web of Things world